Latest Grants in Action

 |Date||Story heading||Story summary|

-Nearly 150 communities will share in $400,000 in grants through FRRR's Small Grants for Rural Communities program.
+More than 150 communities will share in nearly $410,000 in grants through FRRR's Small Grants for Rural Communities program.
 This marks the 25th round of this program, which is funded through collaboration from several donors.

 |19 Jun 2014||Grants to help drought-affected communities tackle tough times||